ST10336737/Rona-Municipality-link/README.md

 The HomePage will appear consisting of the Rona-Municipality link brief description  and "View Community Calender" button.

-"Engage Now" Button that redirects to the Category selection page which consists of 3 flashCards "Report Issues" other buttons are disabled as the feature still needs to be implemented
+"Engage Now" Button that redirects to the Category selection page which consists of 3 flashCards in the MainMenu form "Report Issues","Local Events and Announcements" .
+"Service Request Status" other buttons are disabled (coming sooon) as the feature still needs to be implemented

 Select on the active button for reporting issues